 Many people call us after they caused a hit and run accident.
 It’s surprisingly common and honestly, it could happen to anyone.

 Sometimes you literally don’t realize you caused an accident until later.
 You get home and notice the damage on your car.
-But at the time it happened, they didn’t think any damage was caused.
+But at the time it happened, you didn’t think any damage was caused.

 Whether you scraped a parked car, hit a road sign, scratched or bumped into another vehicle, or even something more serious, it is entirely possible to not fully understand what happened at the time.
 You may have thought it was just a near miss, and you went on your way.
 With the stress of the adrenaline and the panic, you may not realize that your “near miss” accident actually cause some damage.
 The noise of screeching brakes and the shock may have distracted you from the sound of impact.

 However, admitting fault to the police OR your insurance company can have criminal legal consequences.